scarf-sh/docs/docs/quick-start.md

 ## Introduction

-Scarf Gateway is a service that provides a central access point to your containers and packages, no matter where you host them.
+Scarf is a platform that helps you track download and usage analytics for your open source project.
+Scarf can collect analytics for you by:

+- Tracking the downloads of your software at the point of distribution, regardless of how they are distributed (Docker containers, binaries, Python packages, npm packages, and more).
+- Tracking user interactions with your web artifacts (your marketing site, your documentation, and your READMEs), without introducing cookies or JavaScript.
+- Enriching any existing data you're already collecting on software usage.

 In this guide, you will learn:

 - How to create track pulls of your Docker containers with Scarf
 - How to create a tracking pixel to track views of your package's documentation
-- How to download your packages and fetch associated pixels
+- How to test your setup by downloading your Scarf packages and fetching your associated Scarf pixels

 ## Prerequisites

 - You will need to sign up for a [Scarf account](https://scarf.sh/signup).
   You can sign up with a valid email address or your GitHub account.
-- The container you're looking to track must be published to an existing public registry, eg Docker Hub, GitHub Container Registry.
+- The container you're looking to track must be published to an existing public registry (e.g., Docker Hub or GitHub Container Registry).
   This guide will use the `hello-world` [docker image](https://hub.docker.com/_/hello-world).

 ### Creating a Docker Package

 Using Scarf, users can pull your Docker container images via Scarf Gateway using your custom domain.
+Scarf Gateway is a service that provides a central access point to your containers and packages, no matter where you host them.

-1. Once signed in to Scarf, navigate to the home page.
+1. Once signed in to Scarf, navigate home by clicking on the Scarf icon in the top-left corner of the screen.

-2. Click plus icon in the top navigation, then select `New Package`.
+2. Click the plus icon in the top navigation bar, then select `New Package`.
 ![Create a new package](assets/pics/qs-file-packages/create-new-package.png)

-3. In the first drop-down click on the package type you would like to create.
-For this section you will click `Docker`.
+3. In the first dropdown, click on the package type you would like to create.
+For this section, you will click `Docker`.
 ![Enter the docker pull command](assets/pics/quick-start/create-docker.png)